 This Notice sets out the basis on which we collect, control, process, and disclose Personal Data we collect about you, or that you provide to us.
-It applies whether you are a past, current or prospective employee, applicant, interview candidate, intern, agency worker, secondee, consultant, individual contractor or director.
+It applies whether you are a past, current or prospective employee, applicant, interview candidate, intern, agency worker, secondee, consultant, individual contractor or director or a trainee.
 It also applies to other people whose Personal Data you provide to us (for example, in respect of emergency contact information).

 This Notice does not confer any contractual right on you or place any contractual obligation on us.